Saxon Cavalry Uniforms

 Leibregiment Dragoner

-White facings.
-Schorr mentions that they had brass buttons and depicts
+Schorr mentions that in 1707 they had white

 Düna 1701, Kliszow 1702, Pultusk 1703 (?), Warsaw 1705, Kalisz